RichNye/richnye.github.io/_posts/2025-10-28-recovering-from-terraform-state-loss.md

 Another ```terraform plan``` showed that at least the VMs didn't need to be destroyed and recreated, but I did still have issues with disks.

 ## Ensuring disks aren't wiped
 So, now for the final issue - what's wanting to delete my disks?
 A look at the state file showed one main cause - there was a 'disks' json array but 'disk' itself was empty.
 Now I knew that I simply couldn't clean that up manually.
-Editing a couple of values manually is one thing; manually creating json objects and tidying up an array is quite another when it comes to tfstate.
+Editing a couple of values by hand is one thing; manually creating json objects and tidying up an array is quite another when it comes to tfstate.
 So I went with the tactic of manually detaching my current VM disk, thinking it should keep it safe from harm, and having Terraform create another.
 I could delete this new disk without issues, it has nothing but an Ubuntu template install on it, and then reattach the existing disk in virtio0, because that's what my Terraform resource says I should do.

 It's worth noting I ran ```terraform plan -target="fixmodule.db_vm"```, for example, just to tackle each Terraform resource one by one.
 When you've been staring at plans for over an hour, you'll thank me for that.